sean-smith/swsmith.cc/content/posts/setup-email-notifications.md

 tags: [aws parallelcluster, slurm, aws]
 ---

+### Update (5/23/24): the author of this plugin, Neil Munday published a [recipe on AWS HPC Recipes](https://github.com/aws-samples/aws-hpc-recipes/tree/main/recipes/pcluster/slurm_accounting_with_email).
+Please see that for the most up to date guidance.

 Slurm has an option to send emails when your job changes status.
 This is useful to get notifications when your job completes.
 For example in my sbatch script I could add:

 ```bash